Integrate Bitbucket commits, branches, and pull requests with ClickUp tasks. This allows you to:

 You can also change the status of a task from a

-Add the ClickUp task ID in any part of the commit message with a hashtag in front of it, as well as the status you want inside brackets
+Add the ClickUp task ID in any part of the commit message, as well as the status you want inside brackets.

 Note: You can also link task ID's from Bitbucket back to ClickUp!